Please visit our WordPress site for frequent updates: bit.ly/vassarocel

 Signing up for community-engaged learning is easy.
-A typical community-engaged learning placement begins with a conversation between a student and the director of community-engaged learning, Lisa Kaul.
+A typical community-engaged learning placement begins with a conversation between a student and the director of community-engaged learning, Dr. Lisa Kaul.
 That will involve a discussion of interests and goals and which local agencies might be a good fit.
 The student will also need to arrange for a faculty sponsor, who will oversee the academic assignments.
 Students typically ask a professor that they have had in the past or in the current semester in a field that is somehow related to the work.
 The student and the faculty sponsor will meet to agree upon what academic work the student will complete in conjunction with the placement.

-Every semester students also arrange their own placements, often with the help of the Career Development Office (CDO).
+Every semester students also arrange their own placements, often with the help of the Career Development Office (CDO) which maintains an extensive database of internship opportunities through Handshake.
 These take place at a wide range of agencies and businesses, in New York City and elsewhere.
-The VCLink database, maintained by the CDO, provides information on a great number of internships.

 The summer offers an additional opportunity for experiential learning activities such as internships, research, and volunteer experiences, again arranged with the help of the Career Development Office or by the students themselves.
 Students wanting to arrange academic credit for a summer internship should check the requirements on our Summer page.